probablytyler/rps/README.md

 Rock paper scissors game
 Workshop is part of the Odin Project
-Only console logs currently, no UI
+Now with all new UI and JS